u-boot/u-boot/doc/usage/cmd/bootmeth.rst

 bootflow.
 You can use this command to adjust the order or even to omit some boomeths.

 The argument is a quoted list of bootmeths to use, by name.
+If global bootmeths are included, they must be at the end, otherwise the scanning mechanism will not work correctly.

 bootmeth list